goblinfactory/go-playground-greeting/knowledge-base.md

 -   then the possible root causes to investigate are:

-    1. failure to properly use the control+c pattern. (to add to konsoleDSL)
+    1. Failure to properly use the control+c pattern. (todo, need to add to konsoleDSL)

-and the fix is:
+    2. Not closing the terminal properly.
+Overriding or stopping the default built in 'q' to quit code in consoleDSL spike.
+    3. Creating a new context and not re-using the supplied (returned) ctx.